SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Tags.md

 To do mass tagging, click the "Bulk edit characters" button (pencil icon), select the cards you want to tag, right click on any of them, then click "Tag" in the contextual menu.

 !!! info Note
-Please note that groups cannot be tagged like this.
+Please note that groups cannot be mass tagged.
 !!!

 From this screen you will be able to:

-- add or remove tags using the combo box
+- Add or remove tags using the combo box.
-- remove all tags from the selected cards ("All")
+- Remove all tags from the selected cards ("All").
-- remove the intersection of tags among all selected cards from those cards ("Mutual")
+- Remove the intersection of tags among all selected cards from those cards ("Mutual").
-- import (create locally) all tags stored in the character card, in case you imported it ("Import All")
+- Import (create locally) all tags stored in the character card, in case you imported it ("Import All").
-- import (create locally) tags stored in the character card which also exist locally with matching names ("Import Existing")
+- Import (create locally) tags stored in the character card which also exist locally with matching names ("Import Existing").

 ## Managing